Camping and PPE Gear

 PPE (personal protection equipment)

-- Sturdy shoes (foot armour) - steel cap boots are optional, see link below.
+- Sturdy shoes (foot armour) - steel cap boots are optional

-- Water bottle CLICK HERE - this is an important "safety" item that will help you manage your hydration levels!... it is also recommended you bring some hydralyte or similar which helps with rehydration.
-CLICK HERE
+- Water bottle - this is an important "safety" item that will help you manage your hydration levels!... it is also recommended you bring some hydralyte or similar which helps with rehydration.

 - Sunscreen - your favourite type